openfaas/openfaas.github.io/_posts/2023-09-18-confluent-kafka.md

 hide_header_image: true
 ---

-Confluent's hosted Kafka service is a quick and cost effective to trigger your functions by events
+Confluent's hosted Kafka service is a quick and cost effective way to trigger your functions by events

 In this walk-through, we'll set up a development account on Confluent Cloud for free access to an [Apache Kafka](https://kafka.apache.org/) cluster suitable for testing and development.
 We'll then set up the Kafka Connector which is bundled with OpenFaaS Standard to trigger functions on new messages.